LeanerCloud/AutoSpotting/README.md

 For your peace of mind, you can also configure it to keep running a configurable number of on-demand instances, given as percentage or absolute number.

-Your groups will then monitor and use these spot instances just like it would do with your on-demand ones.
+Your groups will then monitor and use these spot instances just like they would do with your on-demand instances.
 They will automatically join your load balancer and start receiving traffic once passing the health checks.

 The installation takes just a few minutes and the existing groups can be enabled and configured individually by using a few additional tags.

-This can be seen in action below.
+This can be seen in action below, you can click to expand the animation:

 ![Workflow](https://cdn.cloudprowess.com/images/autospotting.gif)